hantsy/spring-reactive-sample/docs/data/intro.md

 ## Reactive Repository

-Similar to the existing `Repository` and it derived interfaces for blocking cases such as `PagingAndSortingRepository` and `CurdRepository`.
-Spring Data Commons add variants for reactive cases, such as `ReactiveSortingRepository` and `ReactiveCurdRepository`.
+Similar to the existing `Repository` and it derived interfaces for blocking cases such as `PagingAndSortingRepository` and `CrudRepository`.
+Spring Data Commons add variants for reactive cases, such as `ReactiveSortingRepository` and `ReactiveCrudRepository`.

 > Note: There is no `Paging` variant for reactive interfaces.